-Under all scenarios, the report found that global surface temperature will continue to rise until at least the mid-century.
+A recent IPCC report found that global surface temperature will continue to rise until at least the mid-century.
 Global warming of 1.5°C and 2°C will be exceeded during the 21st century unless massive reductions in CO2 and other greenhouse gas emissions occur in the coming decades.

 One of the biggest emitters of CO2 is the construction industry and we undoubtedly have one of the biggest roles to play in tackling the climate crisis.
 Buildings are responsible for 40% of CO2 emissions with 28% generated during operation.
 Governments worldwide have set ambitious targets to achieve Net Zero and the UK’s target is to achieve net-zero carbon by 2050 – in line with the Paris Agreement – with a 68% reduction target by the end of this decade.

 In an effort to combat the effects of climate change within the property sector, many private businesses are looking towards product solutions to move them closer to Net Zero.
 Research carried out by GeSI suggests that the deployment of digital twins such as Twinview can contribute to a 20% reduction in global carbon dioxide emissions by 2030.